 When I was stationed in the city of Kaiserslautern, Germany in 1970 and 71, I actually went to a match of

 1FCK, the First Football Club of Kaiserslautern.
-It was while standing there for 90 minutes in the southwest quadrant with the "rowdy" crowd (the gang with the noisemakers and such) that I came to realize for a certainty that this was the game that the World loved.
+It was while standing there for 90 minutes in the southwest quadrant with the "rowdy" crowd (the gang with the noisemakers and such (yes, Vuvuzelas in 1971!)) that's when I came to realize for a certainty that this was the game that the World loved.